django-components/djc-core/crates/djc-safe-eval/README.md

 ### Variable scoping

-The transformer correctly handles Python's scoping rules:
+The transformer matches Python's scoping rules for comprehensions and lambdas, but diverges for walrus assignments:

 - **Comprehensions**: Variables introduced in comprehensions are local to the comprehension (e.g., `x` in `[x for x in items]`)
 - **Lambda parameters**: Lambda parameters are local to the lambda and not transformed
-- **Walrus operator**:
-  - In comprehensions: Walrus assignments remain available OUTSIDE of comprehensions
+- **Walrus operator**: Walrus assignments remain available outside of comprehensions or lambdas.(diverges from Python)
-  - In lambdas: Walrus assignments are NOT available outside

 ## Performance